Walls and asymptotics for Bridgeland stability conditions on 3-folds

-\begin{theorem} Let $\gamma$ be an unbounded $\Theta^-$-curve and fix $s\geq1/3$.
-An object $E\in D^b(X)$ is asymptotically $\lambda_{\alpha,\beta,s}$-(semi)stable along $\gamma$ if and only if $E$ is Gieseker (semi)stable. \end{theorem} \begin{proof} We consider the stable case first and we deduce the semistable case by inducting on the lengths of the Jordan--H\"older filtrations.
+\begin{proof} We consider the stable case first, and we deduce the semistable case by inducting on the lengths of the Jordan--H\"older filtrations.

 Suppose $E$ is Gieseker stable.
-Then Lemma \ref{Lambda_finite} as $\oalpha$ varies implies that there is at most a single destabilizing piecewise smooth curve of actual $\lambda$-walls from the $\beta$ axis.
-It cannot be unbounded as for large enough $\alpha$ using the same argument as in the proof of Proposition \ref{tilt_wall_above}.
-So the piecewise curve must either cross the $\beta$ axis again or $\Theta^-_v$.
-In either case there is is a $\obeta$ such that $E$ is $\lambda_{\beta,\alpha,s}$-stable in $\{\beta<\obeta\}\cap R^-_v$ and so asymptotically $\lambda$-stable alongf any curve in this region.
+Then Lemma~\ref{Lambda_finite} as $\oalpha$ varies implies that there is at most a single destabilizing piecewise smooth curve of actual $\lambda$-walls from the $\beta$-axis, and it cannot be unbounded in $R^-_{v}$.
+So the piecewise curve must either cross the $\beta$-axis again or cross $\Theta^-_v$.
+In either case, there is a $\obeta$ such that $E$ is $\lambda_{\beta,\alpha,s}$-stable in $\{\beta<\obeta\}\cap R^-_v$ and so asymptotically $\lambda$-stable along any curve in this region.